Hurricane Beryl roars toward Mexico after leaving destruction in Jamaica and eastern Caribbean

 Mexico’s Navy patrolled areas like Tulum telling tourists in Spanish and English to prepare for the storm’s arrival.

-Early Thursday morning, the storm’s center was about 500 miles (800 kilometers) east-southeast of Tulum, Mexico.
-It had maximum sustained winds of 125 mph (205 kph) and was moving west-northwest at 21 mph (32 kph).
+Early Thursday morning, the storm’s center was about 50 miles (80 kilometers) southwest of Grand Cayman island and 385 miles (620 kilometers) east-southeast of Tulum, Mexico.
+It had maximum sustained winds of 120 mph (195 kph) and was moving west-northwest at 20 mph (about 31 kph).
 Beryl was forecast to make landfall in a sparsely populated area of lagoons and mangroves south of Tulum in the early hours of Friday, probably as a Category 2 storm.
 Then it was expected to cross the Yucatan Peninsula and restrengthen over the warm Gulf of Mexico to make a second strike on Mexico’s northeast coast near the Texas border.

 The storm had already shown its destructive potential across a long swath of the southeastern Caribbean.